abdullah-alhashim/FPL/README.md

 # FPL

-This code transfers the lineups of all members of an FPL league to a Google spreadsheet.
+This code transfers the lineups of all members of an FPL league to a Google spreadsheet for all previous gameweeks.

 Required packages:
 - pandas
 - numpy
-- keyring
+- pydash
-- selenium
+- requests
 - google-api-python-client
+- google_auth_oauthlib
 _______
 To run the Google Spreadsheet API, you will need to set up OAuth 2.0 client ID.
 1. Go to the Google Cloud Platform Console.